gitlabhq/gitlabhq/doc/api/projects.md

   The project can be cloned by any logged in user.

 * `public`:
-  The project can be cloned without any authentication.
+  The project can be accessed without any authentication.

 ## Project merge method